Calamari closure areas

 East Coast calamari and squid closure area

 Read more about why the closures were put in place.
+The North Coast closure area includes all waters:

-North West Coast calamari and squid closure area
+North Coast calamari and squid closure area